catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

     - Several sessions don't have fi1d -- see printout
     - Delayed Punishment Resistant/Late/Photo_334_394-200721-131257 throws an error from tdt.read_block, but loads fine if t2 <= 824
         - Solution: just load with t2<=824
-        - This session also is missing RNPS TTL
+        - This session also is missing RNPS TTL but has 3 nose poke times in the medpc file --> ask lab
     - Punishment Sensitive/Late RI60/Photo_139_298-190912-095034 throws an error from tdt.read_block, but loads fine if t2 <= 2267
         - Solution: just load with t2<=2267
         - This session is also Fi1r-only